A central limit theorem for the two-sided descent statistic on Coxeter groups: Preliminaries

 which means that $ (X_n)_n $, normalised by its mean and its standard deviation, converges in distribution towards the standard Gaussian.

 The following will become useful for establishing CLTs later on:

 \begin{lemma} Let $(X_n)_n$ be a sequence of integrable random variables with finite variance.
 Then $(X_n)_n$ satisfies the CLT if and only if every subsequence of $(X_n)_n$ has a subsequence which satisfies the CLT. \end{lemma} \begin{proof} This follows from the following elementary fact: Let $(a_n)_n$ be a sequence in a topological space $A$ and let $a\in A$.
-Then if every subsequence of $(a_n)_n$ has a subsequence which converges to $a$, then $(a_n)_n$ converges to $a$. \end{proof}
+If every subsequence of $(a_n)_n$ has a subsequence which converges to $a$, then $(a_n)_n$ converges to $a$.
+Apply this to the sequence of distribution functions. \end{proof}